khmorad/CS151_Library_Management_System/README.md

 ### For Windows Users:

-1. Double-click on the `App.jar` file.
+1. Double-click on the `java -jar App.jar` file.

 ### For Linux Users: